royvardhan/royvardhan/readme.md

 - 🔭 I’m currently doing #100daysOfWeb3 to maintain consistency.
-- 📫 How to reach me: royvardhan.official@gmail OR @thefiatbubble
+- 📫 Reach me at royvardhan.official@gmail OR @thefiatbubble
 - ⚡ Fun fact: I transitioned from a Marketing guy to being a Developer.
 Every bit of help matters.